suvelocity/crm/README.md

 # CRM

-Project management for courses and beyond.
+Project management for courses and beyond!
 deployment on cloud: http://35.226.223.57:8080/

 ## TOC